Free Shipping on all orders over $150

 Estrogen

-Estrogen is an important part of the brains work and helps support its function.
 There are several estrogen receptors (ER) in the brain which help to regulate cognition, emotions, mood, reasoning and creativity.
-These can all be affected during menopause as estrogen levels being to decline.
+These can all be affected during menopause as estradiol levels being to decline.

 Note: One of the reasons many GPs prescribe antidepressants to women during menopause may be because estrogen helps to make the ‘happy’ neurotransmitters serotonin and dopamine – some prescripton antidepressants work on the same principle.